 J.T.
-Burman, PhD
+(Jeremy) Burman, PhD

 Burman's work has been recognized through several awards.
-Most recent among them is an Early Career Award from the American Psychological Association (awarded by Division 26, the Society for the History of Psychology).
-Others include the Jean Piaget Society's Dissertation Prize, a Certificate of Academic Excellence from the Canadian Psychological Association, the ThinkSwiss Research Scholarship, the Pierre Elliott Trudeau Fellowship, the Ambassador Gary J. Smith Award for research with an international focus, the Norman S. Endler Research Fellowship, the International Emerging Scholars Award, and the Peter Pufall Award.
+Most recent among them is election to Fellow of the American Psychological Association.
+Others include the Early Career Award from the Society for the History of Psychology, the Jean Piaget Society's Dissertation Prize, a Certificate of Academic Excellence from the Canadian Psychological Association, the ThinkSwiss Research Scholarship, the Pierre Elliott Trudeau Fellowship, the Ambassador Gary J. Smith Award for research with an international focus, the Norman S. Endler Research Fellowship, the International Emerging Scholars Award, and the Peter Pufall Award.
 For his teaching during his doctoral apprenticeship, he received his university's top teaching honour: the President’s University Wide Teaching Award.
 He also received two certificates of teaching excellence from the Council of Canadian Departments of Psychology.

 Prior to joining the tenure-track at the University of Groningen in 2016, Burman worked at the Piaget Archives in the University of Geneva.
 His doctoral dissertation, developed and defended in the History and Theory of Psychology Graduate Program at York University in Toronto, was entitled Constructive History: From the standard theory of stages to Piaget's new theory.
 He also has a separate terminal MA in Interdisciplinary Studies from York University, and a B.Sc(Honours) from the University of Toronto.
 And he holds a Dutch university-teaching certificate: the Basis Kwalificatie Onderwijs (referred-to in English as the University Teaching Qualification).

 Burman was tenured in 2020.
 And he is now hard at work on a giant grant that he hopes will help to fund his group's activities over the next several years.